 Happy and You Know It! by Vanja Kragulj

 Sing the familiar song as you read the book, and look at the illustrations of happy kids acting it out!

 This Little Piggy by Vanja Kragulj

-I love the illustrations because in this Little Piggy story showing a pig family getting ready for a meal.
+I love the illustrations because this Little Piggy story shows a pig family getting ready for a meal.
 You’ll notice that Little Piggy is riding on the back of mommy pig’s bicycle and saying “wee wee wee” in delight as they head home for a family meal.

 The Itsy Bitsy Spider (Indestructibles) by Maddie Frost

 In this sweet book, you’ll read the classic nursery rhyme about the itsy bitsy spider and watch a rainy day turn into a sunny day.

 Rhyme with Me! by Carolina Buzio Indestructibles